Hope41/hope41/README.md

 ### News

-- Completely new game "Balance FISH" made for the Gamedev.js Jam 2025.
+- Play the brand-new game (May 9th) "Balance FISH" made for the Gamedev.js Jam 2025.
 Pinned below!
 - Creating an online video editor, utilising shaders for special effects.
 Subscribe to the newsletter to get notified when it's completed

 ### Trivia